mlitchard/ol/README.md

 curl -G 'http://localhost:3000/businesses/1'
 {"next":2,"first":0,"self":1,"last":49999,"id":1,"prev":0}

+curl -G 'http://localhost:3000/businesses' -d "page[number]=2" -d "page[size]=1"
+-- You'll have to try it to see --

+If you see this error:
+'curl: (56) Recv failure: Connection reset by peer'

+It's not populated the database yet.
+Give it a sec.

 You can see Travis CI is passing all tests.
 If you want to run them yourself, do this:

 sudo docker run -t --net=container:local_db --volumes-from etc-postgres --name ol_app yesod_ol bash